 I had been having contractions for the past two weeks.
 Gradually they would get stronger toward the evening and then fall off toward bedtime.
 I woke up the morning of July 26 discouraged, with seemingly no progress (aside from a few strong contractions through the night) and anxious to hear what my midwife would have to say at my appointment later that day.
-It would be my first cervical exam—she didn’t like to do them until a person was overdue.
+It would be my first cervical exam—she didn’t like to do them until a person was past 40 weeks of pregnancy.

 After using the bathroom I noticed a bloody clot and some mucous.
 I cried.
 I was so happy.
 After not seeing any progress for weeks, it was finally becoming real.
 Sooner than later, we would be having a baby!

 My appointment wasn’t until 1 p.m., so I decided to do my weekly grocery shopping beforehand.
 Probably not my best decision.
 My contractions were a steady 8 to 10 minutes apart by this time and getting stronger.
 It turns out that Wal-Mart might not be the best place to spend the better part of your early labor.
 And due to a medical condition, my mom couldn’t drive, so I found myself breathing through and timing these contractions on the 40-minute drive to my appointment.

 My midwife was one of three attending healthcare providers at the birthing center.
 You get to meet all of them throughout the course of your pregnancy, and whoever is on call at the time you come in is who will be delivering your baby.